-- Film and Mass Media
+- Film and Mass Media program

 The B.A. in Film offers courses in film theory, history and criticism.
 The aim of the program is to give students a broad and in-depth knowledge of these areas.
 The emphasis is on the aesthetics, styles and forms of film.
 The first two years of the program provide students with a general background and introduction.
 In the second two years, the program concentrates on the analysis of specific film practices such as editing, color, sound, staging, cinematography, narrative form and theoretical and historical perspectives.